Education Committee Members

 Volunteerism is the key to the Foundation's core function of educating our fellow otolaryngologist - head and neck surgeons and primary care colleagues, residents in training, and non-physician clinicians.
 Membership on an Education Committee is a renewable 2-year term and a member earns Honor Points for their efforts.
 They also have the opportunity to meet and closely interact with like-minded peers in the United States and around the world.

-The eight Education Committees are:
+The nine Education Committees are: